w3c/wai-media-guide/content/captions.md

 {% include box.html type="start" title="Summary" class="" %}
 {:/}

+Captions (called "subtitles" in some areas) provide content to people who are Deaf and hard-of-hearing.
+Captions are a text version of the speech and non-speech audio information needed to understand the content.
+They are synchronized with the audio and usually shown in a media player when users turn them on.

-This page helps you understand and create captions (also called "subtitles").
+This page helps you understand and create captions and subtitles.

 {::nomarkdown}
 {% include box.html type="end" %}